 - 2 cups coconut milk

-- Heat light olive oil in a pan over medium-high heat.
+- Heat olive oil in a pan over medium-high heat.

-- Once the oil is hot, add onions and garlic and cook for 2-3 minutes.
-Keeps stirring frequently.
+- Once the oil is hot, add onions and garlic and cook for 2-3 minutes, stirring frequently.

-- Add Thai red curry paste and cook for a minute.
+- Add red curry paste and cook for a minute, stirring continuously.

-- Stir in the pumpkin puree, ½ cup vegetable broth, minced ginger, light brown sugar, red pepper flakes, salt, and pepper, and cook the soup on medium heat for 4-5 minutes.
+- Stir in pumpkin puree, ½ cup of vegetable broth, ginger, brown sugar, pepper flakes, salt, and pepper powder, and cook the soup for 4-5 minutes.

 - Note – Vegetable broth also has a lot of salt in it, so be careful with the additional salt.

-- Bring the soup to a boil and switch off the heat immediately once it comes to a boil.
+- Bring the soup to a low boil and switch off the heat immediately once it comes to a boil.
 Serve hot.